 Therapy and the Experience of Being Seen

 A moment of mutual attention.
-Being seen happens in relationship to each other
+Being seen happens in relationship.

 “There is no such thing as a baby on its own.
 There is always a baby and someone else.”

-When this early mirroring is good enough, a child develops a stable sense of self.
-When it is inconsistent, absent, or overwhelming, parts of the self can remain unclear, hidden, or difficult to tolerate.
+When early attunement is consistent enough, a stable sense of self gradually develops.
+When it is inconsistent, absent, or overwhelming, parts of emotional experience may remain difficult to recognise or tolerate later in life.

 A quieter kind of change